askadev/community-standards/README.md

 ### Sample copy for a description?

 > Whether you're a new programmer, a veteran exploring a new language, or a tech-adverse soul lost in a sea of WYSIWYG site generators, we're here to help.
 Join us for a few hours every other week as we answer your frustrations.

+### How do you ensure quality?

+Ideally, two or more mentors are present at every event to keep each other in check.
+We also provide a means for participants to [contact us](https://askadev.org#feedback) to report bad behavior/low quality advice.